joao-hs/aamas-beehive-simulation/README.md

 # AAMS Beehive Simulation

-This project is a simulation of a beehive using for the AAMS (Autonomous Agents and Multi-Agent Systems) course.
+This project is a simulation of n-beehives environment for the AAMAS (Autonomous Agents and Multi-Agent Systems) course.

 ## Installation